emberjs/website/source/blog/2018-04-22-ember-learning-update.md

 responsive: true
 ---

 In order to keep the community updated while we move initiatives forward, we'd like to share with you the major outcomes from our face to face meeting that took place right after EmberConf 2018.
+The learning team (and friends!) spent the day reviewing our current workload, extracting all of the ideas from `@locks` brain, and reviewing priorities for the upcoming year.

 ## Goals